virtuNat/pyTetris/README.md

 - Implemented proper handling of losing.
 - Rebalanced the score values to more closely match standards.
 - Implemented Delayed Auto-Shifting.
-- Streamlined the running code, making it more readable and more efficient, undoing 0.0.6's separation.
+- Streamlined the running code, making it more readable and more efficient, undoing PreDev 0.3's separation.

 InDev 0.2.6:
 - Implemented tetrimino spawn delay.
 - Allowed DAS to charge during spawn delay.
+- Fixed bug that caused ghost piece to lag behind by one frame.

 InDev 0.2.7:
 - Allowed swapping held piece during spawn delay.